BAkinmarin/the-cleaning-hack-calculator/README.md

 ### Medium
 > Online publishing platform with distraction-free access to insightful articles by other Software Developers on specific topics.

-### Youtube
-> One of the most accessible learning platforms with a global reach.
-Very useful in broadening my approach to coding, providing insights into coding concepts from different perspectives.

 <a name="acknowlegements"></a>
 ## Acknowledgements